aeckardt/SimpleScript/README.md

 This should print out the coordinates (x, y) of the logo on the screen.
 You could use this information to click on it or to locate other buttons / images that have a fixed position relative to the logo.
 You can also always search the whole screen for an image, but be aware: Running pattern matching algorithms on the whole screen is a costly operation.
 So if your use case is performance critical, you should consider minimizing the usage of pattern-matching.

 Another thing to implement is text recognition, that can be used to do calculations in the script and make decisions based on it.
+For that I will enhance the script language such that you can implement basic loops.

+I consider to go another route and just use python in my program and to create a plugin for that.
+That would probably be better, even now I have already created the whole toolchain of lexer, parser as syntax tree walker.

 To effectively automate GUI tests, there will be more to follow.